Faculty & Staff

 Twitter & Instagram: @CoachHTaylor

 Dr. Hunter A. Taylor currently serves as a Clinical Assistant Professor & Recruiter for the Mississippi Teacher Corps at the University of Mississippi.
-A former men’s basketball coach, he has 10 years of coaching experience on the middle school, high school, college, and international levels.
-His most recent post was serving on the men’s basketball staff at Arkansas State University for the 2016-17 season where they had the biggest single-season turnaround in all of Division I college basketball.
+Prior to joining the Ole Miss faculty, Taylor was a men’s basketball coach for 10 years on the middle school, high school, college, and international levels.
+In 2016-17, his final year of coaching, Taylor was a member of the Arkansas State men’s basketball staff that orchestrated the biggest single-season turnaround in all of Division I college basketball.

 Taylor got his start in education as a member of the Mississippi Teacher Corps.
 He was placed at Powell Middle School in Jackson teaching math while also earning his M.A. from the University of Mississippi.
 During his second year at Powell, he took on the additional role of head boys basketball coach and led the school to its first City Championship in 10 years.

 In 2013, Taylor left Spring Hill to join Baylor University’s men’s basketball staff and begin his doctorate.
 During his time with the team, Baylor went to three straight NCAA tournaments, a first in program history.
 In the spring of 2017, he successfully defended his dissertation examining the teaching and leadership strategies of six legendary Texas High School Football Coaches to earn his Ed.D.